 The needles are usually left in place for 20 to 30 minutes.
 At the end of the session, you often feel relaxed and peaceful.

 More about acupuncture

 We offer acupuncture in a medical setting.
 Our acupuncturists are all certified by the National Certification Commission for Acupuncture and Oriental Medicine.
 They are licensed by the Minnesota Board of Medical Practice at Allina Health.
 They have completed at least 3,000 hours of training.

 The effects of acupuncture are cumulative.
 Sometimes lasting change happens only after repeated visits, especially for long-term, chronic problems.

-There are some people who only need two or three sessions to feel better, but many people require four to six sessions to see noticeable improvement.
-Your acupuncturist can give you an estimate on how long it should take to feel a difference.
+Some people only need two or three sessions to feel better, but many people require four to six sessions to see a noticeable improvement.
+Your acupuncturist can give you an estimate of how long it should take to feel a difference.

 Check with your insurance first.

 Many insurance plans now have acupuncture benefits for certain health issues.
 It’s important to contact your insurer to confirm it is covered.
 Medicare Part B now covers acupuncture for chronic low back pain.
 An acupuncture order from a physician, nurse practitioner or physician’s assistant is required for Allina Health’s acupuncturists to bill Medicare to treat chronic low back pain.